 This represents a new viewpoint on employee engagement, which is defined as the emotional commitment an employee has to an organization and its goals.
 But, with two in five employees reporting they are completely disengaged with their current employers, a fresh perspective might be exactly what companies need to build, grow and protect their businesses.

 A study conducted by SMS Research Advisors and commissioned by Padilla, surveyed 1,500 people in the workforce of varying ages, positions/levels and industries.
-The report offers insights into the various stages (newbie, sophomore, tenured and sage) people pass through during their careers, engagement preferences and motivators at each stage, and how to best drive engagement throughout an organization.
+The report offers insights into the various stages (newbie, sophomore, seasoned and sage) people pass through during their careers, engagement preferences and motivators at each stage, and how to best drive engagement throughout an organization.